United States Rangers in the War of 1812: Samuel Hopkin’s Raid

-Long-Range patrol that saved a teenage boy

 Engagement at Africa Point

 On April 18, 1813, during the fortification phase of Fort LaMotte, two barrel coopers Isaac Brimberry and Thomas Kennedy went up 'Africa Point', a knoll surrounded by swamp on the Wabash River, to procure some wood.
 American Rangers came across Indian canoes pulled on the shore of the river.
-Both Rangers Brimberry and Kennedy reported their sightings to the Fort LaMotte commander, Captain Pierce Andrews.Andrews sent up a squad of Rangers as skirmishers with the timber party to look after the Indians.
+Both Rangers Brimberry and Kennedy reported their sightings to the Fort LaMotte commander, Captain Pierce Andrews.
+Andrews sent up a squad of Rangers as skirmishers with the timber party to look after the Indians.
 The rangers divided themselves into two groups, a six-man party going in advance while the other stayed back and acted as a reserve.
 On Africa Point the advance group was ambushed and fired upon by the Kickapoo Indians.
 During the ensuing battle, the American Ranger party retreated suffering 4 dead and the 2 badly wounded who escaped back to the fort.
 Upon hearing rifle fire, the rear guard fell back to the fort as well.
 The Indians had 5 killed.